-- 34. To comply with Electoral Commission guidance, the number of electors allocated to each polling station should not exceed 2,500.
+- 35. To comply with Electoral Commission guidance, the number of electors allocated to each polling station should not exceed 2,500.
 This excludes postal voters and those not eligible to vote.
 Where a polling district has been allocated more than 2,500 electors, the electorate is split between two polling stations in the same venue.
-This is known as a double polling station. - 35.
+This is known as a double polling station. - 36.
+It should be noted that for the purpose of taking the poll in England and Wales, the ARO is entitled to use free of charge schools maintained or assisted by a local authority as well as those schools that receive grants made out of moneys provided by Parliament.
+This includes academies and free schools.
 It is acknowledged that the use of schools as polling places can cause disruption to pupils, parents and teachers.
 However, schools are often the most suitable, and sometimes the only, appropriate building within a polling district.
-It should also be noted that the (A)RO has the legal right to use school buildings for polling.
 In order to avoid unnecessary disruption to pupil's education, school premises should only be designated where there are no alternative suitable premises within the polling district.
-We also work closely with those schools identified as polling places to support them to keep the majority of their building open on polling day wherever possible.
-The proposed polling scheme reduces the number of schools by 5. - 36.
-It is acknowledged that temporary buildings are significantly more expensive than permanent premises and may require significant parking restrictions which have a negative impact on residents.
+The ARO also works closely with those schools identified as polling places to support them to keep the majority of their building open on polling day wherever possible.
+The proposed polling scheme reduces the number of schools by 5.

+37. It is acknowledged that temporary buildings are significantly more expensive than permanent premises and may require significant parking restrictions which have a negative impact on residents.
 The deployment of temporary buildings has been limited to areas where there are no available alternatives.